 The formal planned Joint-STARS operational evaluation did not actually begin until 1995, with stateside tests leading to deployment of one of the E-8As and the first E-8C to Germany to support Operation JOINT ENDEAVOR, the US peacekeeping mission to Bosnia.
 The second production E-8C was also deployed later.
 Joint-STARS flew missions over the Balkans from December 1995 through March 1996.
 This exercise was to lead to full-scale production, but results were not entirely satisfactory.
-The old JT3D-3B engines simply weren't powerful enough to allow operation at specified maximum operational altitude and required long runways, and system reliability was not up to specification.
+The old JT3D-3B engines simply weren't powerful enough to allow operation at specified maximum operational altitude and required long runways, while system reliability was not up to specification.

 The first E-8C went into formal USAF operational service in June 1996, to be followed by the second in August 1996.
 Full production of a total of 17 operational Joint-STARS aircraft, including updates of the two E-8As to full E-8C configuration, was authorized in September 1996.
 The last was delivered in early 2005.
 One was damaged beyond repair in a flight accident in 2009.BACK_TO_TOP